Galaxy (radio network): Strapline

+Revival within Global Player

+On 7 July 2023, the Galaxy brand, having retired twelve years prior, returned to use with the launch of a new 'Live Playlist' stream on Global Player called "Galaxy of Stars", including predominantly chart dance and RnB tracks from Galaxy's heyday in the 90s and 00s.

 Galaxy Dance Anthems

-In 2007, Galaxy released a three disk box set called Galaxy Dance Anthems featuring 50 club classics.
+In 2007, Galaxy released a three-disk box set called Galaxy Dance Anthems featuring 50 club classics.

 Galaxy Chart Shows

-The first chart Galaxy Radio broadcast was Hit40UK.
-After this, the Fresh 40 chart was broadcast across the brand, but soon after the chart was cancelled.
+The first chart show to be broadcast on Galaxy Radio was Hit40UK.
+After this, the Fresh 40 chart was broadcast across the brand, but was cancelled soon after.
 A replacement chart, The Galaxy 40, was introduced and produced by Galaxy Radio.
 It was networked across all Galaxy radio stations.
 The chart show was produced and made up of the latest and most popular dance, RnB/Rap and pop hits from Galaxy stations and the public.
-The Galaxy 40 did its last show on Sunday 7 June 2009, leaving the commercial Big Top 40 Show to take over the airwaves, although unlike the Fresh 40 and the Galaxy 40, Big Top 40 is based on iTunes downloads and airplay.
-The official UK Top 10 is also available, on each station website, but not announced on air.
+The final Galaxy 40 show was broadcast on 7 June 2009, leaving the commercial Big Top 40 Show to take over the airwaves, although unlike the Fresh 40 and the Galaxy 40, Big Top 40 is based on iTunes downloads and airplay.